gdg-x/hoverboard/data/faq.md

 > on the film, visit their [website](https://www.bisbee17.com/about).
 >
 > This exclusive screening of the multiple award winning film, Bisbee
-> ‘17, will be followed by a panel discussion featuring the
+> ‘17, is a collaboration between the I+R and A+C tracks, and will be
-> award-winning director, Robert Greene, and Katherine Benton Cohen,
+> followed by a discussion featuring the award-winning director
-> associate professor of history at Georgetown University and historical
+> Robert Greene and Katherine Benton Cohen, associate professor of
-> advisor for the film.
+> history at Georgetown University and historical advisor for the film.

 *Poverty, Inc.* (dir.
 Michael Matheson Miller, 2014)